 As published in Panorama by Ramon Chen on January 30th, 2017 https://www.pm360online.com/data-driven-innovations-in-2016-and-what-to-expect-in-2017/

 While life sciences companies continued to make inroads towards patient-centered thinking, the main pursuit of a complete, 360-degree view of customers typically classified as healthcare professionals (HCPs), still dominated the investments and thinking of the majority of organizations.
 To that end, great strides were made by taking a significant step up in data management capabilities.
-Life sciences companies from startups all the way to F500 giants have shunned and started to shed the anchor of heavyweight, on-premise software that used to cost IT teams millions of dollars in implementation resources.
+Life sciences companies from startups all the way to F500 giants have shunned and started to shed the anchor of heavyweight, on-premises software that used to cost IT teams millions of dollars in implementation resources.

 By leveraging modern data management platforms that are not just cloud-based, but include a reliable data foundation seamlessly blended with big data scale interactions from social and third-party providers, and increasingly devices, companies were able to get an ever-expanding comprehensive view which they used to drive relevant insights, and ultimately, recommended actions to improve the efficiency of operations, while better serving their customers.